-Maybach I was built between 1937 and 1939 in the lead up to World War II and consisted of twelve above-ground three-story buildings that appeared like local housing.
+Maybach I was built between 1937 and 1939 in the lead-up to World War II and consisted of twelve above-ground three-story buildings that appeared like local housing.
 Two floors of interlinked bunkers lay below, together with drinking water wells and air-filter systems to protect against gas attacks.
-Maybach II was completed in 1940 along the same design and it was here that documents conspiring against Hitler were discovered in a safe.
+Maybach II was completed in 1940 along with the same design, and it was here that documents conspiring against Hitler were discovered in a safe.

-Maybach I and II were both heavily bombed by British and American forces in 1945 and the site was evacuated at midday on the 20 April, just before Russian troops arrived in the afternoon.
-Both bunkers were largely destroyed by the Soviet Armed Forces in 1946, although the separate communications bunker known as Zeppelin survived.
+Maybach I and II were both heavily bombed by British and American forces in 1945, and the site was evacuated at midday on 20 April, just before Russian troops arrived in the afternoon.
+Both bunkers were largely destroyed by the Soviet Armed Forces in 1946, although Zeppelin's separate communications bunker survived.

-Today the ruins of Maybach I and Zeppelin are accessible on guided tours, offering a fascinating insight into the events that played out here.
-Also of note is the Wünsdorf Book Town museum where documents and artifacts detailing the military history of the area are on display.
+Today, Maybach I and Zeppelin's ruins are accessible on guided tours, offering a fascinating insight into the events that played out here.
+Also of note is the Wünsdorf Book Town museum, where documents and artifacts detailing the area's military history are on display.